 LPI use is intended to be permanently in buildings, in aircraft or in trains.
 The outdoor use of the frequency band is restricted to the VLP usage because of the protection requirements of other radio services.
 The VLP outdoor use is intended to cover short range applications for small area direct communications.
 VLP devices can operate in the frequency band 5945-6425 MHz throughout CEPT taking into account operations of Urban Rail Intelligent Transport Systems (ITS).
 This approach is based on the conclusions contained in CEPT Report 73 and further elaborated on in CEPT Report 75 [8].

-It should be noted that the -45 dBm/MHz OOB limit below 5935 MHz for VLP would allow VLP initial market to take up.
-CEPT also agreed that this OOB limit should be valid in time only until 31 December 2024 and be re-examined with regard to an opportunity to relax it based on the real IEEE and DSSS Urban Rail interference situation.
-In absence of the justified evidence, a value of -37 dBm/MHz, for the OOB limit below 5935 MHz, will be adopted from 1 January 2025.

-.
+[Draft] ECC Report 355 [11] further studied OOB emissions from Very Low Power (VLP) WAS/RLAN devices operating in the band 5945–6425 MHz to protect CBTC systems that operate in the band 5915-5935 MHz, in order to advise whether a relaxation of the -45 dBm/MHz is possible.
+Based on the results of the different studies, CEPT decided to relax the VLP WAS/RLAN OOB emission levels to -37 dBm/MHz.

-ETSI has published a System Reference Document TR 103 524 [2] and is currently working on the development of a draft harmonised standard ETSI EN 303 687 [9] where the CEPT studies and resulting use cases will be considered.
+ETSI has published a System Reference Document TR 103 524 [2] and developed standard ETSI EN 303 687 [9] where the CEPT studies and resulting use cases are considered.

 As there are concerns regarding the protection of national implementations of the fixed service, especially regarding the short-term protection criterion, national administrations should support an effective enforcement of the indoor restriction for LPI in order to maintain an adequate protection of the fixed service.